Jonathan Gu

 Reach me directly

 Use whichever channel is easiest.
-Email is best for thoughtful project or collaboration notes.
+Email is best for thoughtful notes about projects, collaboration, or roles that actually fit.